-Drawing upon a range of empirical, experiential, and socio-political perspectives the sessions aim to promote critical engagement with race, identity and belonging at Westminster and seek to engage a range of critical perspectives to deepen understanding of the differential experiences of BME attainment within Higher Education.
+Drawing upon a range of empirical, experiential, and socio-political perspectives the sessions aimed to promote critical engagement with race, identity and belonging at Westminster and sought to engage a range of critical perspectives to deepen understanding of the differential experiences of BME attainment within Higher Education.

-The first event, ‘Strategic Perspectives: Rethinking the ‘Attainment Gap’ at Westminster’ will be an opportunity to understand the Westminster and the UK contexts around the attainment gap and consider strategic ways of addressing this issue.
-The event will be held on Wednesday 7th March 14:00-17:00.
-The location is still to be confirmed but the Eventbrite registration page is now live at https://www.eventbrite.co.uk/e/strategic-perspectives-rethinking-the-bme-attainment-gap-at-westminster-tickets-41239189526
+The first event, ‘Strategic Perspectives: Rethinking the ‘Attainment Gap’ at Westminster’ provided an opportunity to understand the Westminster and the UK contexts around the attainment gap and consider strategic ways of addressing this issue.
+The event was held on Wednesday 7th March 14:00-17:00.

-The second event, ‘The Human Library: Rethinking the ‘Attainment Gap’ at Westminster’ will be an opportunity to meet students at Westminster to discuss their experiences and to collaboratively discuss how we can address this at Westminster.
-The event will be held on Wednesday 11th April 14:00-17:00.
-The location is still to be confirmed but the Eventbrite registration page is now live at https://www.eventbrite.co.uk/e/human-library-rethinking-the-bme-attainment-gap-at-westminster-tickets-41239211592
+The second event, ‘The Human Library: Rethinking the ‘Attainment Gap’ at Westminster’ provided an opportunity to meet students at Westminster to discuss their experiences and to collaboratively discuss how we can address this at Westminster.
+The event was held on Wednesday 11th April 14:00-17:00.

 February 2018 Ableism in the Curriculum –

 What do we mean by ableism in the curriculum?
 What are the ethical and social considerations that we need to address to counter ableism in the curriculum?
 What would a curriculum that is not ableist be like?
 What are practical things that we can do in our classrooms that would move us toward a non-ableist curriculum?